glopezep/opery/README.md

 # opery

-> Operay is a ORM wrapper to facilitate the use of repository pattern so that code doesn't break.
+> Operay is a ORM switcher to facilitate the use of repository pattern so that code doesn't break.
 Based on adapters pattern

 ## Usage